HRS05/trello-clone/README.md

 * Also used proper Authentication using JWT token.

 ### Schema Design
-Used three tables for solving the problem :
+Created three tables for solving the problem :
 1. userDeatilsModel
 2. projectInfoModel
 3. taskInfoModel